-Seaward travel east and either seafarers stranded in Australia or migrants who settled and mixed with the local inhabitants as per modern genetic evidence.
+Seaward travel east from India and either seafarers stranded in Australia or migrants settled and mixed with the local inhabitants as per modern genetic evidence.

 The Saraswati river begins to diminish causing westward migrations and Hindu influence in Egypt - probably two way trade in ideas and technology.

 Tamil DNA appears in Australian Aboriginals indicating Tamil travel and trade.

 The original Sun Temple at Multan is said to have been built by Samba, son of Krishna.

 Commencement of Copper - Bronze age in India although this may have been earlier (Hindustan Times)